karunikbauddh2/Excel_Project-Data_Analytics/Project_2/README.md

 🤔 **So What?**

 Popular models provide insight into the features and vehicle segments most valued by consumers.

+## 5️⃣ Which electric utility providers serve the largest EV owner base?